 Of external tanks and Starships

-Iconic orange Space Shuttle external tanks and shiny SpaceX Starships are uncannily close in scale.
-I was fortunate to be on the team in the 1990’s that checked out and prepared the external tanks and then on the team that filled and launched them.
+Iconic orange Space Shuttle External Tanks and shiny SpaceX Starships are uncannily close in scale.
+I was fortunate to be on the team in the 1990s that checked out and prepared the External Tanks and then on the team that filled and launched them.
 I could not have guessed that 23 years into my career … Continue reading Of external tanks and Starships

 It’s not what it looks like – the cost of ISS per year

 There is an oddity to the International Space Station, its name – a station.
 On Earth this would be fine, a station, as in stationary, not moving.
-In space though “station” is a bit of a misnomer for a facility going once around the Earth every 90 minutes and traveling 15,500 miles per hour.
+In space, though, “station” is a bit of a misnomer for a facility going once around the Earth every 90 minutes and traveling 15,500 miles per hour.
 Pictures, … Continue reading It’s not what it looks like – the cost of ISS per year

 You can’t always get what you want, but…